Sorry, you need to enable JavaScript to visit this website.

 • Ministry of Labour: Directorate of Research, Economic Studies and Statistics (Direction de l’animation, de la recherche, des études et des statistiques – DARES)

-The advisory council on youth policies (Conseil d’orientation des politiques de jeunesse -COJ) is an administrative advisory body, placed under the authority of the Prime Minister, created by Decree n°2016-1377 of 12 October 2016.
-Its missions were renewed in October 2021 (see below part 1.5 Approach, interministerial dynamics)
+The Advisory Council on Youth Policies (Conseil d’orientation des politiques de jeunesse - COJ) is an administrative advisory body, placed under the authority of the Prime Minister, created by Decree n°2016-1377 of 12 October 2016.
+Its missions were renewed in October 2021 for another five years.
+The members of the COJ were lastly appointed by the Decree of January 3rd, 2024 (See chapter 1.5 Cross sectoral approach with other ministries).

 The COJ has three main missions: